 ITN's Specialist Cases Unit has an outstanding reputation in advising organisations and representing people accused of offences under counter-terrorism legislation

-Tayab Ali is recognised as one of London’s leading specialist terrorism defence lawyers.
-He has successfully represented defendants in many of the UK’s terrorism prosecutions.
+ITN Solicitors are recognised as one of this country's leading specialist terrorism defence lawyers.
+We have successfully represented defendants in many of the UK’s terrorism prosecutions.

 We have advised University lecturers, journalists and many United Kingdom and overseas organisations in respect of the impact of law developed during the 'war on terror'.